sensu/sensu-docs/content/sensu-go/5.16/api/cluster.md

 ### `/cluster/members` (GET) {#clustermembers-get}

-The `/cluster/members` API endpoint provides HTTP GET access to [Sensu cluster][1] data.
+The `/cluster/members` API endpoint provides HTTP GET access to Sensu [cluster][1] data.

 #### EXAMPLE {#clustermembers-get-example}

-The following example demonstrates a request to the `/cluster/members` API, resulting in a JSON Map containing a Sensu cluster definition.
+The following example demonstrates a request to the `/cluster/members` API, resulting in a JSON map that contains a Sensu cluster definition.

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $SENSU_TOKEN" \